 It might seem typical for gums to bleed when brushing or flossing your teeth.
-However, your Tigard dentist at Tigard Family Dental want patients to know that these symptoms indicate the beginning of a developing condition called periodontal disease.
+However, your best choice for family dental care Tigard has to offer: Tigard Family Dental, want patients to know that these symptoms indicate the beginning of a developing condition called periodontal disease.

 What Is Periodontal Disease?